jbinkley60/MezzmoTrailerChecker/README.md

 - Movie trailers can be fetched by newest, oldest, movie name or movie number
 - Track movies which have local trailers, which don't and last checked time
 - Download high quality trailers from You Tube and IMDB for local playback
-- Fast You Tube download speeds with daily limit setting
+- Fast You Tube and IMDB download speeds with daily limit setting
 - Detect You Tube trailers which cannot be downloaded and marks them "Bad"
 - Automatically remove bad trailers from Mezzmo
-- Automatically normalize and trim the You Tube trailers names
+- Automatically normalize and trim the You Tube and IMDB trailers names
 - User selectable feature of 480P, 720P or 1080P quality trailers (if available, otherwise best quality available)
 - Option to set the maximum duration of trailers
 - Automatically move trailers to designated location (i.e. NAS, local disk etc.)